 Community engagement is key to building a favorable brand.
-You can use social contests and campaigns to gain engagement and use as a part of your referral program.
+You can use a social contest to gain engagement and use as a part of your referral program.
 Encourage your followers to submit UGC of themselves using your product for a chance to win a reward.
 This works two-fold because you’re able to utilize this UGC for later marketing promotions, and your customers grow more connected with the brand.

 Look to influencers within your community

 Influencers can drive real business results for your brand.
 Most people assume that the best influencers have a massive following, but sometimes the most impactful influencers can be micro or nanoinfluencers.
-You can use software to help uncover the best influencers within your community and incentivize them highly with your rewards program so they attract new customers.
+You can use software to help jumpstart influencer marketing within your community and incentivize them highly with your rewards program so they attract new customers.